 Keller Easterling is an architect, writer and Professor of Architecture at Yale University.
 Her most recent book, Extrastatecraft: The Power of Infrastructure Space (2014), examines global infrastructure as a medium of polity and an underexploited tutor of artistic and political imagination.

 Rients Dijkstra is founder and design principal of Maxwan Architects.
 He has an extensive track record ranging from strategic regional planning and infrastructure design to large scale urban planning.
-Over the last twenty years he has worked on master plans for the Leidsche Rijn neighbourhood, Rotterdam Central Station and the Antwerp ring road.
-Since 2012 he has been the National Advisor on Infrastructure and the City.
-In this capacity, Dijkstra advises the Dutch government on spatial programmes and themes such as coherence in mobility and urban policy.
-Since 2015 he is Professor of Urban Design at the TU Delft.
+From 2012 to 2016 he was the National Advisor on Infrastructure and the City and since 2015 he is Professor of Urban Design at the TU Delft.

 Léon van Geest is director of the Rotterdamse Dakendagen and a moderator in the field of cultural and urban development.

 Frank Loer is an architect and founder of Loer Architects.